lukeclewlow/battleships2/README.md

 #BattleShips

 Game engine cloned from Stephen.
-The aim is to use this engine to build a web app out of it by the end of the week.
+The aim is to use this engine to build a web app out of it by the end of the week...